jm5nc/jm5nc/README.md

-currently studying MIT data science micromasters, doing challenges at hackerrank and leetcode, and often on coursera - so my code will usually be related to those
+currently studying MIT data science micromasters, doing challenges at hackerrank and leetcode, and often on coursera - so my code will usually be related to those (although I may be limited in what I can include in public repositories for the former.)